LumbaJack/Project-Cortana/README.md

 ## Credits

-Credits go to Cortana from halo as the inspiration to this bot.\n A robot "AI" helps master chief get what he want and so does this bot :).
+Credits go to Cortana from halo as the inspiration to this bot.

+A robot "AI" helps master chief get what he want and so does this bot :).

 ## License